subatomicdev/binance-futures-cpp/README.md

 ---
 ---
 # UPDATE #
 I have created a new library, **Binance Beast**.
 It is a complete redesign, using Boost's Beast/ASIO and JSON libraries rather than cpprest.
 It has a much cleaner interface and is more usable.
-Use Beast Beast instead of this library:
+Use Binance Beast instead of this library:

 https://github.com/subatomicdev/binancebeast